w3f/Grants-Program/applications/msai.md

 - **Full-Time Equivalent (FTE):** 2
 - **Total Costs:** 30 000 for these two initial stages

-### Milestone 1 Example — Implement runtime with Substrate Chain API configured with the features described above
+### Milestone 1— New parachain with Substrate Off chain worker storage API configured with the features described above
 -
 - **Estimated duration:** 3 months
 - **FTE:**  2